byteface/domonic/docs/_build/html/_sources/packages/components.rst.txt

 Templates
 ----------------
-**Some notes on tepmlates**
+**Some notes on templates**

-using domonic mixed with lambdas can create templates without needing to make a class...
+domonic mixed with lambdas can create templates without needing to make a class...

 .. code-block :: python